lqnrd/LookingForSatchels/README.md

 ![taskbar flash](Screenshots/q1449860534932lk.wowflashtaskbar.jpg)

 Ingame you have the option to show a one-click-queue popup which lets you queue for a dungeon without needing to click through the Blizzard UI to find the right dungeon.
+It also shows which roles will get the bonus reward, so you won't accidentally do dungeons without getting a satchel at the end.

 ![one click queue](Screenshots/q1503430584149lk.lfs.queue.popup.jpg)